dwalend/blog/_posts/2015-02-28-Enron-Thing.md

 After fiddling around a bit in the REPL I decided that I liked fiddling around with the data.
 The data was columnar, and not terribly interrelated.
 What I really wanted was a database.

 I hacked in some [Slick](http://slick.typesafe.com/) code, which worked exactly as advertised.
 I'd be highly critical of Slick if it had trouble with a schema of two tables.
-The remarkable thing about this Slick code is how it worked just like the examples showed.
+The remarkable thing about this Slick code is how it worked just like the examples.

 ## Json, Because I Don't Want a DB in my Graph Algorithms Test Code